bwoodsend/pytest-ordered/README.rst

       - tests/test_fifth.py

-For simply laid out test suites (i.e. one ``tests`` directory with no sub-directories), you can normally just use:
+For simply laid out test suites (i.e. one ``tests`` directory with no sub-directories), your configuration will something like:

 .. code-block:: ini